 September 15, 2010

 Adrián Reynoso, a sculptor from the city of Guadalajara, Jalisco, Mexico.
 In 1982 was his first solo exhibition as a professional artist.
-Today total more than 48 exhibitions in total: 21 individual events and 27 group exhibits.
+Today total of more than 48 exhibitions in total: 21 individual events and 27 group exhibits.
 These include painting, ceramics, sculpture exhibits in galleries and museums around the country, and abroad.
 There are 12 sculptures placed in public and urban spaces, including two museums.
-In Puerto Vallarta he has two important sculptures, "Nature As Mother" on the main square of Colonia Infonavit and this one.
+In Puerto Vallarta he has two important sculptures, “Nature As Mother” on the main square of Colonia Infonavit and this one.

 Other sculptures in Puerto Vallarta